 We examined the effect of SS14 itself on colony forming efficiency after irradiation.
-Incubation with SS14 alone caused a decreased number of formed colonies.
-Control cells formed 100.0±1.0 colonies/100 cells, cells treated with SS14 formed only 86.5±10.4 colonies/100 cells, which correlates with the decreased proliferation rate as mentioned above.
-We reported previously (Mareková et al. 2003) that the D0 value for GH3 cells was 2.5 Gy.
-When cells were simultaneously treated with SS14 and γ -irradiation, the D0 value decreased to 2.2 Gy (Fig. 3), indicating a radiosensitizing effect.
-From the p(c) behavior it was observed that in the dose range up to 3 Gy p(c)≤0.05 and that therefore both tabular dependencies may be statistically considered as different.
+Incubation with SS14 alone caused decrease of number of formed colonies.
+Control cells formed 100.0 ± 1.0 colonies/100 cells, cells treated with SS14 formed only 86.5 ± 10.4 colonies/100 cells, which correlates with decreased proliferation rate as mentioned above.
+We reported previously (Marekova et al. 2003) that the D_0 value for GH3 cells was 2.5 Gy.
+When cells were simultaneously treated with SS14 and γ -irradiation, the D_0 value decreased to 2.2 Gy (Figure 3), indicating radiosensitizing effect.
+From the p(c) behavior it was observed that in the dose range up to 3 Gy p(c) ≤ 0.05 and therefore both tabular dependencies may statistically be considered as different.